How to Migrate Exchange 2016 to Office 365; Step-by-Step Explaination

 - Re-Run Full Migration: It is possible to run the procedure again for all the data.

 - Delta-Migration: This feature allows migrating only the new data files after the first procedure.
-It will eliminate any duplicates creation.
+It will eliminate any duplicates created.

-After reading the article, you must have gained an idea for how to migrate Exchange 2016 to Office 365 step-by-step.
-The manual methods are useful but only for the technical professionals who have all the expertise required.
+After reading the article, you must have gained an idea of how to migrate Exchange 2016 to Office 365 step-by-step.
+The manual methods are useful but only for technical professionals who have all the expertise required.

 For those who are not technically inclined, the simple technique for the same procedure is explained in this article.
 Hence, you can follow the experts’ advice and start your migration today.